 This mole looks irregular, should I be concerned?

-Dysplastic Nevi or Atypical moles, are very common and affect many people.
+Atypical moles, or dysplastic nevi, are very common and affect many people.
 In fact, about one out of every ten people are believed to have at least one atypical mole.
 Atypical moles are moles than have an abnormal appearance.
 They can vary in color (many shades of brown, pink or red), can have irregular borders and can be asymmetrical.
 Clinically they can look like and resemble melanoma – a bad type of skin cancer.
 Atypical moles are NOT cancerous moles.
 They are not even pre-cancerous moles.
 Patients that have atypical moles do not always develop melanoma.
 However, patients with many atypical moles have a greater risk of developing melanoma over their lifetime, so we encourage these patients to frequently examine their skin and come in regularly for their skin exams.

 During our examination if we suspect a mole may be abnormal we will most likely recommend to remove the mole (or moles) and have a biopsy done on the mole(s).
 The process to remove a mole is very simple, and can be done very quickly during your office visit.